By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 Your doctor is not giving you advice based on the best and most recent research available.
 Your doctor should know that every major medical organization in the United States, including the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American Academy of Family Physicians, the US Surgeon General, and the CDC, agree and consistently state that the best advice is for women not to drink alcohol while pregnant or trying to become pregnant.

-There is no amount of alcohol during pregnancy that is risk-free.
+no amount of alcohol during pregnancy that is risk-free.

-There is no kind of alcohol during pregnancy that is risk-free.
+no kind of alcohol during pregnancy that is risk-free.

-There is no time during pregnancy when alcohol consumption is risk-free.
+no time during pregnancy when alcohol consumption is risk-free.

 What if my biological child is diagnosed with an FASD?